Losing social licence is an existential threat to international education.

 Education abroad alumni.
 They’ve walked a mile in the shoes of international students and can speak about their global experiences with authenticity and credibility.
 They are powerful advocates.
 But right now, they’re grossly underused.

+They know the value of an international experience, what they learned and the benefits they brought to the communities they visited.
 They know what it feels like to arrive in a new country.
-They’ve navigated culture shock, stayed with host families, made connections that challenged their views and returned home transformed.
+They’ve navigated culture shock, stayed with host families, made connections that challenged their views and returned home with new friends, perspectives, skills and ambitions.

 According to miXabroad’s global benchmark report 2025,